methodgames/methodgames.github.io/roleplay.md

 <hr color="#22ffcd">

 ## **Purge Rules**
+- **These are all under developemnt and are not finalized.**
 - The purge is vanilla gameplay and begins the Wednesday before wipe at 7 PM Eastern.
+- No working with other groups.
+- Neutrality is allowed but alliances are not.
 - There is a max roam / raiding size of 4 members per team at once (Teammates may be benched in and out mid-raid, but there should never be more than 4 members of the same team at the same raid target at the same time.
 Teammates waiting to be swapped in must not leave base / respawn point until the teammate being swapped out has returned or died).

 <a name="Admin">